james-a-calder/az104Notes/Day 0 - Orientation.md

 ## Tips
 - You need to know both the PowerShell & CLI/Bash ways of using the command line.
 You do not need to know every command, just generally how to use it and to be able to spot obvious syntax errors.
 - **Read the question thoroughly**.
 Some questions are worded to trip you up if you speed read them.
+- If the exam once oe answer but two answers are correct.
+Check there are no requirements in the question that make an option invalid.
+If there is not always opt for the cheapest.

 ## Training Schedule
 - Monday